The Aristocats: Music

 The Aristocats was the last Disney animated feature Robert and Richard Sherman worked on as staff songwriters, growing frustrated by the studio's management following Disney's death.
-While employed, the Sherman Brothers completed their work on the film, but they would not return back to Disney until they were asked to compose songs for The Tigger Movie (2000).
+While employed, the Sherman Brothers completed their work on the film, but they would not return to Disney until they were asked to compose songs for The Tigger Movie (2000).

 The Sherman Brothers composed multiple songs, but only the title song and "Scales and Arpeggios" were included in the film.
 Desiring to capture the essence of France, the Sherman Brothers composed the song "The Aristocats".
-Disney film producer Bill Anderson would ask Maurice Chevalier to participate in the film.
+Disney film producer Bill Anderson suggested Maurice Chevalier should sing the title song.
 Following the suggestion, Richard Sherman imitated Chevalier's voice as he performed a demo for the song.
 Chevalier received the demo and was brought out of retirement to sing the song.
 Deleted songs that were intended for the film included "Pourquoi?" sung by Hermione Baddeley as Madame Bonfamille, its reprise, and "She Never Felt Alone" sung by Robie Lester as Duchess.

-For the show-stopping number, the Sherman Brothers composed "Le Jazz Hot", but "Ev'rybody Wants to Be a Cat", composed by Floyd Huddleston and Al Rinker, was used instead.
+For the show-stopping musical number, the Sherman Brothers composed "Le Jazz Hot", but "Ev'rybody Wants to Be a Cat", composed by Floyd Huddleston and Al Rinker, was used instead.
 Lastly, a villainous song was envisioned to be sung by Edgar and his assistant Elvira as a romantic duet, but the song was dropped when Elvira was removed from the story.
 Another deleted song was for Thomas O'Malley titled "My Way's The Highway", but the filmmakers had Terry Gilkyson compose the eponymous song "Thomas O'Malley Cat".
 Gilkyson explained, "It was the same song, but they orchestrated it twice.
 They used the simpler one, because they may have thought the other too elaborate or too hot.
 It was a jazz version with a full orchestra."

 The instrumental music was composed by George Bruns, who drew from his background with jazz bands in the 1940s and decided to feature the accordion-like musette for French flavor.

 On Classic Disney: 60 Years of Musical Magic, this includes "Thomas O'Malley Cat" on the purple disc and "Ev'rybody Wants to Be a Cat" on the orange disc.
 On Disney's Greatest Hits, this includes "Ev'rybody Wants to Be a Cat" on the red disc.

 On August 21, 2015, in honor of the film's 45th anniversary, a new soundtrack was released as part of Walt Disney Records: The Legacy Collection.
 The release includes the songs and score as used in the film, along with The Lost Chords of the Aristocats (featuring songs written for the film but not used), and previously released album versions of the songs as bonus tracks.